colonel22eco/colonel22eco/README.md

 ### Hi there 👋
 I'm Jörn, currently pursuing a Master's degree in Mechatronics, following a Bachelor's degrees in Mechatronical Engineering.

-- 🔭 I’m currently working on the [Defacto research project](https://bmdv.bund.de/SharedDocs/DE/Artikel/DG/mfund-projekte/defacto.html)
+- 🔭 I’m currently working on the
-- 🔬 My previous project involved implementing an autonomous drone in the research project [5URVIVE](https://5urvive.de/).
+- 🔬 My previous project involved implementing an autonomous
-- 🎓 Additionally, I have experience as a tutor for Python and ROS2
+- 🎓 Additionally, I have experience as a
 - 🌱 I’m currently learning to improve my skills in C++ and delve deeper into embedded systems.
 - 💬 I enjoy working with ROS2 and Gazebo, building digital twins that facilitate testing and implementing new technologies.
 - ⚡ Fun fact: I love experimenting with new robotic designs and tinkering with electronics in my free time!